jwalton/thedreaming.org/_posts/2021-10-21-kubernetes-for-developers-part-2.markdown

   --set aws.zoneType=public \
   --set serviceAccount.create=false \
   --set serviceAccount.name=external-dns \
-  --set txtOwnerId=HOSTED_ZONE_IDENTIFIER \
+  --set txtOwnerId=UNIQUE_ID_HERE \
-  --set "domainFilters[0]"=HOSTED_ZONE_NAME \
+  --set "domainFilters[0]"=DOMAIN_NAME \
   bitnami/external-dns
 ```

-Replace `HOSTED_ZONE_IDENTIFIER` with the "Hosted zone ID" you noted down earlier.
-Replace `HOSTED_ZONE_NAME` with the name of your domain (e.g. "thedreaming.org") - this will get external-dns to only modify records for this domain name and no others.
+Replace `UNIQUE_ID_HERE` with some unique ID that won't change over the life of your cluster (the cluster name, for example) - external-dns will set this on each record it creates so it can figure out which domain names it "owns".
+If you have multiple clusters that all create records in the same hosted zone, make sure the txtOwnerId is different in each cluster, otherwise they may clobber each other's records.
+Replace `DOMAIN_NAME` with the name of your domain (e.g. "thedreaming.org") - this will get external-dns to only modify records for this domain name and no others.
 You can use `domainFilters` in a case where you're being extra paranoid - let's say you work for "bigcorp.com", and you want to make extra sure no one accidentally reconfigures the DNS records for "www.bigcorp.com" - you could create a "k8s.bigcorp.com" subdomain and set this to the "domainFilters".
 The external-dns would be able to update "k8s.bigcorp.com" and any subdomain of "k8s.bigcorp.com", but would refuse to try to setup anything outside that subdomain.

 You can run: